 Norwegian is primarily spoken in Norway, where it is an official language.
-There are around 5 million native Norwegian speakers.

 Both forms are regulated by the Norwegian Language Council.
 Other forms of Norwegian include Riksmal (“national language”) and Hognorsk (“High Norwegian”).